JustEnoughVCS/VersionControl/README.md

 This project is licensed under the **MIT License**.

-For complete license terms, see ./LICENSE-MIT.md in the project root.
+For the full license terms, please refer to the ./LICENSE-MIT.md file in the project root directory.

 ---

-Thank you for your interest in `JustEnoughVCS`!
+Finally, thank you for your interest in `JustEnoughVCS`!